GregSommerville/Evolutionary.Net/Readme.md

 ### State Data

 Terminal functions are often used to query information about the state of the problem.
 If you have problem state information that doesn't fit neatly into a variable due to closure, you can store additional information in the state data and then use a stateful function or terminal function to query or manipulate that data.
 An example of this would be a card game - the suits and ranks of a player's cards won't fit within a single-data typed expression tree, but it can be stored in the state data, where it can be examined or manipulated by stateful functions or terminal functions.

-### Installing

-Download the code and compile using Visual Studio.
-There are no dependencies in the code - it's just straight C#.
-Any version of the .NET framework should be fine, although this hasn't been tested with versions prior to 4.5.

 ## Using Evolutionary.NET
 There are two main chunks of code you&apos;ll need to write in order to use Evolutionary.Net.